lawrencewoodman/techtinkering.com/content/articles/2013-04-16-beginning-assembly-programming-on-the-commodore-vic-20.md

 <img src="/img/articles/vic20-vicmon-blue-border-pink-screen.png" />

-Within Vicmon you can use the cursor keys to navigate back over the number, change it and press &lt;Return&gt; to see the colours change again.
+Within VICMON you can use the cursor keys to navigate back over the number, change it and press &lt;Return&gt; to see the colours change again.

 If you look at the [memory map](http://archive.org/stream/VIC-20ProgrammersReferenceGuide1stEdition6thPrinti/VIC-20_Programmers_Reference_Guide_1st_Edition_6th_Printing#page/n185/mode/2up) you'll see plenty of other interesting places to inspect and alter.

 ## Assembling / Disassembling
 To turn assembly language into machine code you use an assembler; to turn it back again your use a disassembler.
-Vicmon includes both, which makes entering code much easier and also allows you to look at other people's code or the Basic KERNAL to work out how something has been done.
+VICMON includes both, which makes entering code much easier and also allows you to look at other people's code or the Basic KERNAL to work out how something has been done.

 ### Clear Screen Program
 To enter the piece of code above to clear the screen we use the `A` command from the `.` prompt (&lt;Return&gt; indicates pressing the return key):